Planetary-Surfaces-and-Spacecraft-Lab/KVIST/README.md

 In root directory run `make`.
 This will compile the necesary code and copy the entire library to `KVIST/lib`.
 In MATLAB, just add `KVIST/lib/` to your path and you're good to go! `make clean` will clean up the `src` folder.
 You make need to adjust the BLAS link and include facts in MATLAB coder.
 This can be done by editing `src/matlab/compile_mex.m`.
 Future versions of this will improve upon this.

 The scripts in `publications` will search for a `lib` directory in order to run.

+## Acknowledgment
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number(s) DE-SC0021110.

+## Disclaimer
+This report was prepared as an account of work sponsored by an agency of the United States Government.
+Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
+Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
+The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.